MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 3. Sign-in by using the Xbox Live Sign-In portal.

    `XalAddUserWithUiResult` returns "S_OK".

-4. Create an `XblContext`.

-5. Run the game.
+   Thus your sign-in code will create an `XblContext`, which confirms that your user has properly signed in to your game on Xbox Live.

-6. Close your game without signing-out, and then re-open your game.
+4. Close your game without signing-out, and then re-open your game.

-   This time, your "Sign-In Silently" code succeeds, and automatically sign-ins the user.
+   This time, your "Sign-In Silently" code succeeds, and automatically signs-in the user.

-7. Call your Sign-Out code.
+5. Call your Sign-Out code.
    Make sure you're closing your `XalUserHandle` and `XblContextHandle`.

    If cleared properly, you should be able to run your game and get the "E_XAL_UIREQUIRED" result from your "Sign-In Silently" code.